Sarah Stevens (politician)

-Sarah Suzanne Stevens (born February 15, 1960) is a Republican member of the North Carolina House of Representatives.
-She has represented the 90th district (including constituents in Surry and Wilkes counties) since 2009 and previously served as speaker pro tempore from 2017 to 2025.
-Stevens announced her intention to run for a seat on the North Carolina Supreme Court in the 2026 elections.
+Sarah Suzanne Stevens (born February 15, 1960) is a former Republican member of the North Carolina House of Representatives.
+She represented the 90th district (including constituents in Surry and Wilkes counties) from 2009 to 2026 and served as speaker pro tempore from 2017 to 2025.
+Stevens resigned from the chamber in order to focus on her campaign for a seat on the North Carolina Supreme Court in the 2026 elections.